bioinfologics/w2rap/README.md

         429  |   Total BUSCO groups searched

 ### 4) LMP processing
-Run FastQC to check read qualities etc.
+Run FastQC to check read metrics for LMP.

 Run Python script to remove Nextera adapters from LMP reads and any PE contamination.